How to Be Compliant When Working with Digital Nomads

 Compliance and Digital Nomads

-When it comes to working with digital nomads, it is important for companies to be aware of and manage any potential risks that could arise.
+When it comes to working with digital nomads, companies must be aware of and manage any potential risks that could arise.
 Many companies don’t have a formal policy or program for managing digital nomads and instead rely on informal agreements.
-But this approach can be risky from a regulatory and legal perspective.
+However, this approach can be risky from a regulatory and legal perspective.

 What’s Driving Continued Digital Nomad Growth?